 If your concern requires immediate assistance, please dial 911 or contact the University Police Department at 605-688-5117 (111 from any campus phone).

-To make an online report, Click Here.
-You may also call the toll-free hotline at 844-880-0004.
+You can make an online report, or you may also call the toll-free hotline at 844-880-0004.
 The online report and hotline are provided by Lighthouse Reports.
 You may choose to remain anonymous when providing information.

 Please visit Report It for additional information.